 Even though it was created by the Anglo-Saxons to honor their goddess Eostre, Easter is now the celebration of the resurrection of Jesus in the Christian religion.
 It’s a week-long holiday that starts on Palm Sunday.
 It is the oldest, and most important, of all the Christian holidays.
 It is estimated that the average American will spend $130 on gifts, food, and treats for the holiday.
 This equals out to $18.1 billion every year.
-Here are some ways you can use the sales of the season to boost your preps.
+Using Easter Sales For Your Zombie Prepping Advantage:

 The egg is one of the most important items of Easter.
 It is the ancient symbol of fertility because spring is considered the beginning of a new life.
 Bleyer Industries is the only plant that makes these plastic eggs.
 According to their sales projections they sale 250 million eggs a year for the holiday.
 Once it’s over those eggs can be pretty helpful.
 Glue the ends together (not blocking the holes) to make an herb pot for the windowsill.
 Carry your easily losable small items such as buttons and nail clippers.
 Stuff them with potpourri and hang from your neck as a scented sachet to mask the smell of death.